HILL-TOPCONSULTANCY/hilltop-docker-learning/README-Nodejs-App-Setup.md

 ### Codebase setup

-1) #### For checking the Gitbut webhook uncomment lines 18-24 in main.tf file
+1) #### For checking the Gitbut webhook, go to your index.html file  uncomment lines 32 by removing the <!-- --> in the index.html file
-    - Go back to your local, open your "jenkins-cicd-repo" project on VSCODE
+    - Go back to your local, open your "hilltop-docker-learning" project on VSCODE
+    - cd to `project`
-    - Open "main.tf file" uncomment lines
+    - Open "index.html file" uncomment lines
     - Save the changes in both files
     - Finally push changes to repo
         `git add .`